 The application of foaming insulators and absorbing gels around the interior of shipping containers has become a norm to reduce condensation and its effects on coffee.
 However, this is quite expensive and does not provide protection against insects and fungal contamination.

-Tracking the Journey
+3. Tracking the journey

-As the journey of coffee becomes more and more complicated, all the players in the coffee chain want to demonstrate their commitment to food quality and safety and assure the reliability of their suppliers.
+As the journey of coffee becomes more and more complicated, all the players in the coffee chain want to demonstrate their commitment to food quality and safety.
+Being traceable also assures the reliability of the coffee bean suppliers.

 Perhaps one of the biggest problems faced by specialty coffee roasters is how to safely preserve the quality, quantity, and freshness of their specialty coffee.
 After its long journey, specialty coffee usually loses many of the properties that made it special in the first place.

 In addition, there is a demand to prolong the freshness past the established harvest-arrival season.
 Coffee roasters want to factor out seasonality and sell certain specialty coffee varieties as a year-long offering, which stabilizes its price and ensures that stocks are consumed by the time a new shipment arrives.
 Investing in a storage solution that can store coffee beans for long-term while preserving their quality, is certainly a must.

 Specialty coffee roasters and shop owners want to ensure that their investments are safe and that customers are satisfied.
-By protecting coffee from any potential problems within the value chain, specialty coffee drinkers and coffee providers from coffee consuming countries can be confident that they are getting what they paid for; ensuring the long-term success of their business.
+By protecting coffee from any potential problems within the value chain, specialty coffee drinkers and coffee providers from coffee-consuming countries can be confident that they are getting what they paid for; ensuring the long-term success of their business.